LumitoLuma/OpenSSH-for-Windows/README.md

-# OpenSSH for Windows - Installer
+# OpenSSH for Windows

-## About OpenSSH for Windows - Installer
+## About OpenSSH for Windows

 OpenSSH is a very popular suite of network utilities based on the SSH protocol (Secure Shell).
 Finding an installation tool for Windows is not very easy, since almost all Windows versions are portable.
 Update: Now with **OpenSSH v8.2p1** and **LibreSSL v3.0.2**

-An that is what OpenSSH for Windows - Installer does: installs a modern version of OpenSSH into your Windows system.
+An that is what *OpenSSH for Windows* does: installs a modern version of OpenSSH into your Windows system.

 However, this is not the latest version of the product, because I have used a portable compiled version from [PowerShell's GitHub](https://github.com/PowerShell).